deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 <p class="warning">make _sure_ you save this token off as soon as you navigate away from this screen you will lose access to display the token again for security reasons.</p>

 <p class="warning">make sure to keep this safe it's a secret and just like an AWS S3 key could cost you a lot of money if you leak it.
-I suggest immediately storing it in a password manager like [1Password](https://1password.com/) so you can access it safely and from the CLI (I'll show you how to do this as well).
+I suggest immediately storing it in a password manager like <a href="https://1password.com" target=_blank>1Password</a> so you can access it safely and from the CLI (I'll show you how to do this as well).
 Finally, for security I do recommend letting this expire and generating a new one roughly every 6 months.</p>

 After that I installed the [Fastly CLI](https://developer.fastly.com/reference/cli/) (or you can do everything from the web if you prefer but I like using CLIs so I do when I can).
 For me that was as simple as following the `brew install fastly/tap/fastly` command.